thutterer/ghost_train/README.md

 - [Devise](https://github.com/heartcombo/devise) for user authentication
 - [Administrate](https://github.com/thoughtbot/administrate) for user administration
 - _Soon:_ Ahoy for analytic data
-- ActiveRecord configured to use PostgreSQL, ready with migrations and schema.
+- ActiveRecord (using `pg`), ready with migrations and schema.
-- MongoDB for all your application data.
+- [Mongoid](https://github.com/mongodb/mongoid) for all your application data.

 ### Concept